Raafi101/Raafi101/README.md

 ## Welcome Viewer! 👋

 ###
-I am an aspiring Machine Learning Engineer.
-I recently completed my Master's in Applied Mathematics and Bachelor's in Mathematics with a minor in Computer Science.
-Browse through my repositories to see what I've been working on!
+Raafi's ultimate goal on life is to push the limits of Humanity.
+He is a Native New Yorker who recently complete his Master's in Applied Mathematics from Hunter College.
+He was a part of the BA/MA program where he also completed his Bachelor's in Mathematics with a minor in Computer Science.
+His interests include math, chess, physics, space and aviation, technology, investing, philosophy, etymology, Sci-Fi, music, and WWII/Cold War era history.
 <br /><br />

 ## I am currently...